+Harlow and Donaldson (2013) introduced many of the same theoretical issues and experimental methodologies to long-term source memory with verbal stimuli.
+They used a continuous-outcome task in which word stimuli were paired with locations on the circumference of a circle, which were defined as the “source”.
+At test, participants were cued with words and were required to remember the source location by moving a mouse to the corresponding point on the response circle.
 The authors found that a mixture model consisting of a wrapped Cauchy and a uniform component was preferred over a pure wrapped Cauchy model, which was interpreted as evidence for a thresholded retrieval process which yields uniform guesses when memory strength is subthreshold (Harlow & Donaldson, 2013).
 The Cauchy distribution, like the normal distribution, has a bell-shaped probability density function, but unlike the normal distribution, its variance is not finite.
 Harlow and Donaldson (2013) chose to use a wrapped Cauchy distribution to a wrapped normal because of its heavier tails, which better characterized the distributions of errors in their continuous-outcome task than a normal distribution, but nevertheless found the empirical distribution was better described by a model that combined the Cauchy and uniform distributions.
-Unlike the normal distribution, which is assumed on theoretical grounds in signal detection theory, the Cauchy distribution in their analysis was not intended to be a model of the retrieval process but was simply an empirical model of the distribution of errors in the data.
+Unlike the normal distribution, which is assumed on theoretical grounds in signal detection theory, the Cauchy distribution in their analysis was not intended to be a model of the retrieval process but was simply an empirical model of the distribution of errors in the data.T

 The Harlow and Donaldson (2013) interpretation attributes variability in response precision to two sources in memory: 1) variability in memory precision and 2) the possibility that memory is absent, and the response is a guess.
 To account for the contribution of decision processes to response variability, Zhou et al. (2021) applied the circular diffusion model, which we describe below, to a source memory task using Harlow and Donaldson’s (2013) paradigm.
 Unlike empirical characterizations like the wrapped Cauchy, the predicted distribution of response errors in the circular diffusion model is derived from an evidence accumulation model of the retrieval process.
-Also unlike the wrapped Cauchy model, and similar models used to characterize performance in the VWM literature, the circular diffusion model predicts both distributions of retrieval errors and distributions of response times (RT).
+Also unlike the wrapped Cauchy model -- and similar models used to characterize performance in the VWM literature -- the circular diffusion model predicts both distributions of retrieval errors and distributions of response times (RT).
 The latter play an important role in the study we describe below.

 Decision-Making in Continuous-Outcome Tasks